Hendrik van den Keere: Legacy

-In 1581, van den Keere's widow sold many of his punches and matrices to Plantin.
-Plantin's successors preserved the sixteenth-century materials and records of his printing office, which became the Plantin-Moretus Museum, and a large amount of van den Keere's work survives intact there.
+After van den Keere's death in 1580, many of his punches and matrices were sold by his widow to the printer Christophe Plantin in 1581.
+Plantin's successors preserved the materials and records of the printing office, which later became the Plantin-Moretus Museum in Antwerp.
+A large number of van den Keere's punches, matrices and wooden pattern letters survive there today.